Actindo-AG/Documentation/FiegeIntegration/Integration/01_ManageFiegeConnection.md

 #### Prerequisites

-The *Fiege* driver has been installed in the Core1 account.
+The *Fiege Integration* driver has been installed.

 > [Info] The current driver version is custom-designed by Fiege and can only be installed in the Core1 with the collaboration of the Actindo IT department.